Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Milestone

-Milestones are the different success points or progress deadlines that you get in the way towards your primary project competition.
+Milestones are the different success points or progress deadlines you get toward your primary project competition.

 Organize Weekly Meetings